TimParrish/Tooling-Workstation-Optimization/VSCode/README.md

 ### VsCode

 You can find the .settings.json file in this repo and look at the settings that I like to run on VsCode.
-If you have trouble locating your settings.json file, you can find the operating system specific path and other usefull settings in [THIS LINK](https://code.visualstudio.com/docs/getstarted/settings)
+If you have trouble locating your settings.json file, you can find the [operating system specific path and other usefull settings](https://code.visualstudio.com/docs/getstarted/settings)

 Some usuful shortcuts in VsCode: